firdavs9777/React_Google_Search_Location/README.md

 - **Vite**: Next-generation build tool for faster development and builds.
 - **PostCSS**: Tool to process CSS with Tailwind and Autoprefixer.
 - **API Integration**: The app utilizes the **Nominatim API** from OpenStreetMap to fetch location data.
+- **React Leaflets**: To draw a map in React app, *Leaflet* package was used, Another Equivalent can be Google Maps

 ## Installation